Understood Betsy: Plot summary

-Molly comes to live with the Putneys when her mother falls ill, and the two girls share a bed in Elizabeth's own room.
-Elizabeth demonstrates responsibility of care and presence of mind by saving the little girl after Molly tumbles into a hole.
+Molly comes to live with the Putneys when her mother falls ill, and the two girls share a bed in Elizabeth Ann's own room.
+Elizabeth Ann demonstrates responsibility of care and presence of mind by saving the little girl after Molly tumbles into a hole.

-Elizabeth organises a sewing circle to provide clothes for Elias Brewster, a boy abused by his drunken father.
+Elizabeth Ann, hereafter referred to as "Betsy" in the book, organizes a sewing circle to provide clothes for Elias Brewster, a boy abused by his drunken father.
 Ralph turns out to be a compassionate if undemonstrative boy, who contributes a cap, and ensures that Elias is clean enough to do the clothes credit.

 Unfortunately the clothes are sold by Elias’ father for drinking money.
 Angered by this, a kindly farmer, Elmer Pond, adopts Elias, an outcome at which even Ralph smiles.

-Elizabeth celebrates her tenth birthday at the Necronsett Valley Fair.
+Elizabeth Ann (Betsy) celebrates her tenth birthday at the Necronsett Valley Fair.
 Looking in a full-length mirror for the first time since she left the city, she is astonished to see “a dark-eyed, red-cheeked, sturdy little girl, standing very straight on two strong legs, holding her head high and free, her dark eyes looking out brightly from her tanned face.”
-When her and Molly's lift home is unexpectedly called away by a livestock emergency, Elizabeth earns the train fare home by covering a vendor’s absence at a doughnut stand.
-As Ann says, “I think I never heard of a child’s doing a smarter, grittier thing ... and I don’t care if she does hear me say so!”
+When her and Molly's lift home is unexpectedly called away by a livestock emergency, Elizabeth Ann earns the train fare home by covering a vendor’s absence at a doughnut stand.
+As Cousin Ann says, “I think I never heard of a child’s doing a smarter, grittier thing ... and I don’t care if she does hear me say so!”

-When in October Aunt Frances writes that she will resume care of Elizabeth, Elizabeth resolves to leave the farm so as not to hurt the feelings of the woman who raised her.
-But with Harriet recovered and now to be cared for by an aunt Rachel (returned from missionary work in China), Aunt Francis is to be married.
-Francis has offered to do the right thing, but she and Elizabeth both are intuitive enough to pick up on the other’s real desires; Elizabeth wants to stay with the Putneys and Francis wants to travel with her new husband.
+When in October Aunt Frances writes that she will resume care of Elizabeth Ann, she resolves to leave the farm rather than hurt the feelings of the woman who raised her.
+But with Harriet recovered and now to be cared for by an Aunt Rachel (returned from missionary work in China), Aunt Frances is to be married.
+Frances has offered to do the right thing, but she and Elizabeth Ann both are intuitive enough to pick up on the other’s real desires; Elizabeth wants to stay with the Putneys and Frances wants to travel with her new husband.

 Their roles have changed.
-It is the confident, competent Elizabeth Ann who has the sense of duty, and Francis who is to be protected by her new husband, who is “so big and strong, and he just loves to take care of people.
-He says that’s why he’s marrying me.”
+It is the confident, competent Elizabeth Ann who has the sense of duty, and Frances who is to be protected.